Top Spring Activities in Sacramento for Kids

 3. Spring Chicken at Fog Willow Farms

-Sacramento Family-Friendly Events in the Spring
+Family-Friendly Spring Events in Sacramento

-4. Easter Egg Hunts
+6. Easter Egg Hunts in Sacramento

-5. Baseball at Sutter Health Park
+7. Baseball at Sutter Health Park — West Sacramento

 Root for the home teams at Sutter Health Park when baseball season begins!
 The A’s now have their home turf at Sutter Health Park for the next few years.
 For some kids (like mine!) this might be the first time they’ll attend a Major League Baseball game.
 It’s a great addition to the sports scene in Sacramento and adds a fun option to see All-Star baseball players without needing to travel to a game.

-7. Davis Cherry Blossom Festival
+10. Davis Cherry Blossom Festival

 The Davis Cherry Blossom Festival is an annual free celebration of Asian American art, culture, and community.
 It takes place at Sudwerk Brewing Co. and features live music and performances like Taiko drumming, delicious food and drinks, and activities for all ages, like mochi pounding.
+The 2026 Davis Cherry Blossom Festival has not yet been announced.

-10. Effie Yeaw Nature Center
+12. Effie Yeaw Nature Center — Carmichael

 For a day of nature with kids, the Effie Yeaw Nature Center in Carmichael is a perfect outdoor outing.
 It’s one of the best things to do with kids in Sacramento.
 The nature center includes a Montessori outdoor play area, nature trails that lead to the American River, and picnic tables for snacks.
 Educational exhibits are also inside the Visitor Center, as is a small gift shop.
 It’s a spectacular way to spend a beautiful spring day in Sacramento.
+Take a look at the Effie Yeaw Nature Center in my Instagram Reel.

-12. Folsom Lake
+16. Folsom Lake

 In years of a wildflower superbloom, Folsom Lake is carpeted in purple lupine during April.
 However, even in non-superbloom years, Folsom Lake is still worth visiting in the spring.
 Many family-friendly hiking trails will be dotted with seasonal wildflowers and lush green grass.

-15. Folsom City Lions Park
+18. Folsom City Lions Park

 Before it gets too hot in Sacramento to enjoy parks and playgrounds, head to the ultimate kid-friendly locale of Folsom City Lions Park.
 The Folsom City Zoo Sanctuary, a western-themed play area and playground, a train ride on a mini steam train through the park, and the Folsom Public Library are all housed within this park.
 Another bonus?
-There is also an easy access point near the park to the popular Johnny Cash Trail.
+There is also an easy access point near the park to the popular Johnny Cash Trail, one of the best family-friendly bike trails in Sacramento.

-16. Spring Bike Rides
+19. Spring Bike Rides

 Introduce Kids to Springtime Gardening

-19. Sacramento Library Seed Library
+24. Sacramento Library Seed Library

 If you’re interested in getting kids into gardening at an early age, you can take up to three seed packets for free at select Sacramento Library locations.
 Seed libraries have various seeds available to anyone for free, even without a library card.
 These are non-genetically modified heirlooms and wild seeds suited for Sacramento’s climate.
 There are many varieties of seeds to choose from to begin growing a garden.

-20. Green Acres Nursery & Supply
+25. Green Acres Nursery & Supply

 For gardening novices who want kids involved in the planting process in the spring, Green Acres is a local Sacramento gardening center with multiple locations in the area.
 If you’re well beyond seeds or want a more expansive selection than the Sacramento Library Seed Library, head to Green Acres for supplies.